rwilson/clj-lib/README.md

 ## Usage

-To generage documentation, using codox:
+To generate documentation, using codox:
 ```
-$ lein clean && lein codox
+$ lein codox
 ```

-To build for use as a dependency:
+To install locally:
 ```
 $ lein build-install
 ```

-Then, require and use.

 ## License